SSSD/sssd.io/readme.md

 ```console
 $ firefox _build/html/index.html
 ```
-You do not need to be in virtual environment to see the build result.
+You d not need to be in virtual environment to see the build result.

 ## Example page